Women and men often need help after abortion. We have on-going

 Women’s group starting soon, contact Melissa at email@example.com or call 740-349-7558 x204.

-Men’s group forming now, contact Craig at repairinghisstory@heartbeats.
+Men’s group forming now, contact Craig at healing@heartbeats.

-All services are free of charge and completely confidential.
+All services are free of charge and confidential.

 Melissa, Director of Post Abortive Ministries